adammaj1/periodic-points-of-complex-quadratic-polynomial-using-newton-method/README.md

-Dynamic plane ( complex plane) : colour is proportional to carg(z) in turns
+Dynamic plane ( complex plane) : colour is proportional to arg(z) in turns

 ![](./images/0.png)

-Dynamical plane : colour is proportional to carg(f^2(z)) in turns
+Dynamical plane : colour is proportional to arg(f^2(z)) in turns

 ![](./images/2.png)

-One can count how many times argument is chaging around a root.
+One can count how many times argument is changing around a root.

 # Files